Adler TPP

 Construction

 Adler TPP was built in anticipation of the 2014 Winter Olympics.
-Prior to the commissioning of the new combined cycle power plant, Sochi's energy facilities could only supply 25% of the city's electricity demand, so the issue of power supply for the large-scale sporting event was very pressing.
+Before the combined cycle power plant was commissioned, Sochi’s energy infrastructure could only meet 25% of the city’s electricity demand, making a reliable power supply for the large-scale event a critical challenge.

 364 MW